naustica/crossref_bq/README.md

 The second and optional step involves recompressing the transformed files.
 This reduces about 2/3 of the space taken.

 This workflow was carried out with the help of the High Performance Computing-System of the [GWDG Göttingen](https://www.gwdg.de/web/guest).
-The HPC provides high-performance computers for employees of the university of Göttingen, which can be used for intensive computer tasks.
+The HPC provides high-performance computers for employees of the University of Göttingen, which can be used for intensive computer tasks.
 To speed up data processing, the Python script uses parallelization.
 In this case, 16 CPU cores were obtained.

 Starting a job on the HPC-System: